7.00 pm

 Director: Barbora Horáková Joly

-Light design: WariotIdeal (Jan Dörner, Jan Kalivoda, Vojtěch Švejda)
+Light designers: WariotIdeal (Jan Dörner, Jan Kalivoda, Vojtěch Švejda)

 Videoart: Sergio Verde